What We Do

 The goals of Rolfing are initially and most effectively addressed through a series of 8-12 sessions.
 Dr. Rolf used to think of the process as one session divided into 8-12 pieces.
 Each session completes the work of the previous and prepares the body for the next.
 This allows time to explore areas of the body that have trouble releasing, where you might feel “stuck” or lack awareness.

-The superficial sessions (1-3) address the outer fascial “wrapping” and prepare the body for changes.
-The core sessions (4-7) address the source(s) of primary structural patterns.
-The integrative sessions (8-10) assimilate the changes that have occurred and help you carry these structural changes into optimal and efficient function.
+The introductory sessions (1-3) help you learn to connect to your breath, your feet and your lateral line, preparing you for the changes that occur in the core sessions.
+The core sessions (4-7) address the source(s) of primary structural and movement patterns.
+The integrative sessions (8-10) assimilate the changes that have occurred and help you carry these changes into optimal and efficient function.

+It is not necessary to commit to multiple sessions.
 Whether you come in for one session or for the full series you will leave with a new level of awareness, efficiency of movement and performance.
+However, a series of sessions allows us to explore your patterns more effectively, equip you with tools to prevent similar challenges from arising in the future and evoke the greatest change.

 POst 10-series sessions